aleloi/aleloi.github.io/master_project_proposal.md

 > number of simple known lemmas.

 #### Autorewrite
 Automatic rewriting has been implemented in Coq since at least 1999 [[CoqEarlyHistory]](https://coq.inria.fr/refman/history.html#version-6-3).
-Do demonstrate how it works, suppose we want e.g. `-(-x)` to automatically simplify to `x` for integers `x`.
+To demonstrate how it works, suppose we want e.g. `-(-x)` to automatically simplify to `x` for integers `x`.
 One can define a *rewrite hint database* of previously proven equalities.
 The Coq syntax is

 ```coq